 Protest is necessary, but throwing stones is not be a good approach.
 We know, for instance, that upon appeal, Mr Badawi’s sentence grew from 7 years in prison to 10 years, and from 600 lashes to 1,000.
 Mr Badawi’s story reminds me of Nicolas Fouquet’s demise.
 This is a story I have told (see RELATED ARTICLES).

-I will note, however, that when Nicolas Fouquet appealed his sentence: banishment, Louis XIV, an absolute monarch, sentenced him to life imprisonment.
+I will note, however, that when Nicolas Fouquet appealed his sentence, which was banishment, Louis XIV, an absolute monarch, sentenced him to life imprisonment.
 In both Fouquet’s and Raif Badawi’s cases, we are dealing with absolute monarchs, which should be taken into consideration.

 Mr Badawi was not flogged on 16 January 2015, nor was he flogged on 23 January.
 In fact, he may not be flogged again.
 This is reassuring.
 He has yet to be sent to Canada, but we should not assume he will not be released.